Jaseci-Labs/jaseci/support/jac-lang.org/docs/spec.md

 In the first section we examine the diverse set of constructs that make up a Jac module (.jac file).
 We also touch on a number of key high level design decisions and thought processes for how code is organized to be Jactastic!

+If you're a Python hacker that just wants to see how to utilize Jac quickly, jump to Blue, the overview covers many new concepts that are part of the langauge that may feel like a lot.

 ### The Blue Pill Specification

 The Blue Pill section covers the features of Jac that have a direct one-to-one mapping with Python.
 This section aims to illustrate how typical Python solutions can be implemented in a 'Jactastic' way.
 By examining these parallels, Python programmers transitioning to Jac can gain a deeper understanding of Jac’s unique characteristics, while leveraging their existing knowledge of Python.